Getting Started with Blazor SpeechToText in a Blazor WASM App

 NOTE

-Add the Syncfusion® Blazor SpeechToText component in the ~/Pages/Index.razor file.
+Add the Syncfusion® Blazor SpeechToText component to the ~/Pages/Index.razor file.

 @using Syncfusion.Blazor.Inputs